C-Otto/BitBook/documentation/technical.md

 Most "visible" requests also cause "invisible" requests that are served in the background (using the 'lowest' priority).
 The results are persisted in the database, so that future requests can be served much faster.
-As an example, when requesting details about a transaction, the price at time of the transaction is requested in the background.
+As an example, when requesting details about a transaction, the price at the time of the transaction is requested in the background.

-The request classes make use of `CompletableFuture` and `Consumer<R>` to forward request results to the code that requested the information (to show it to the user) or should do something with it (persist results to database).
+The request classes make use of `CompletableFuture` and `Consumer<R>` to forward request results to the code that requested the information.
+This is necessary so that the results can be shown to the user, or so that follow-up operations (persisting to database, requesting more information) can be triggered.

 As there may be several requests for the same piece of information (which may be merged/re-used/...), the code responsible for the queue organization and result forwarding is rather complex.